tmlemon/test-opi-creator/README.md

-# test-opi-creator
+# Test OPI Creator
-Test OPI Creator - replaces all PVs in a CS-Studio screen with local PVs for testing
+Control Systems Studio (CS-Studio) GUI to run an embedded Python program to replace all PVs in the screen with local PVs for testing

+End result of program are two screens: a test screen and a control screen.
+The test screen is a copy of the input screen with all PVs changed to local PVs.
+The control screen is a copy of the test screen with all indicators changed to controls (and visa versa) and Boolean controls added for all PVs used in screen to trigger rules.

+---

+**Repository Contents:**

+*  *make-test-screens.opi*
+    *  CS-Studio screen with embedded program.
+Put this OPI in your CS-Studio workspace and run it to open GUI for program.

+*  *make-test-version.py*
+    *  Python program embedded into *make-test-screens.opi*.
+Program is not executable from Python environment since it relies on Jython functions in CS-Studio.